October 23, 2005: The day Nadal came back from two sets down to triumph in Madrid

 The players : Rafael Nadal and Ivan Ljubicic

-In October 2005, Rafael Nadal was only nineteen years old, but reaching the final of the Montreal Masters 1000 was not a surprise – he was already world No 2.
+In October 2005, Rafael Nadal was only 19 years old, but reaching the final of the Montreal Masters 1000 was not a surprise – he was already world No 2.
 A few months before, ranked No 31 in the world, he had made it to the Miami Open final, where he forced world No 1 Roger Federer to a five-set marathon – eventually losing 2-6, 6-7, 7-6, 6-3, 6-1.
 Later in April, he claimed his first Masters 1000 tournament, in Monte-Carlo, defeating former Roland-Garros runner-up Guillermo Coria (6-3, 6-1, 0-6, 7-6).
 The following week, he remained undefeated in Barcelona, beating Juan Carlos Ferrero in the final round (6-1, 7-6, 6-3) and entered the top 10 for the first time in his career.

 In Rome, bursting with confidence, he continued his winning streak, edging Coria in the longest ATP final ever played (6-4, 3-6, 6-3, 4-6, 7-6).
 These unbelievable results made him the favourite for his first appearance at Roland-Garros.
 This new pressure did not disturb Nadal, who won the tournament at his first attempt, beating Roger Federer (6-3, 4-6, 6-4, 6-3) in the semi-final and Mariano Puerta in the final (6-7, 6-3, 6-1, 7-5).
 Now No 3 in the world, he did not achieve any remarkable results on grass, and after Wimbledon, he stayed in Europe to attend and win two clay court tournaments, in Bastad and Stuttgart.

 Ivan Ljubicic, from Croatia, was born in 1979.
-Relying mainly on a deadly serve, he broke into the top 100 in 1999, and he claimed his first title in 2001, in Lyon, after he beat Younes El Aynaoui in the final (6-3, 6-2).
-He remained a top 50 player until 2004, when he climbed in the top 25 after he had twice reached the semi-finals of a Masters 1000 event, but 2005 was his breakthrough year.
+Relying on a huge serve, he broke into the top 100 in 1999 and claimed his first title in 2001, in Lyon, after he beat Younes El Aynaoui in the final (6-3, 6-2).
+He remained a top 50 player until 2004, when he climbed in the top 25 after he had twice reached the semi-finals of a Masters 1000 event, but 2005 turned out to be his breakthrough year.
 Ljubicic reached the finals in four of his first six tournaments, losing to Federer in Doha (6-3, 6-1), Rotterdam (5-7, 7-5, 7-6) and Dubai (6-1, 6-7, 6-3) with the other to Joachim Johansson in Marseille (7-5, 6-4).
-When the Madrid Masters 1000 started in October, the Croatian was world No 12, after he had claimed two consecutive titles in Metz (defeating Gaël Monfils, 7-6, 6-0) and Vienna (where he beat Juan Carlos Ferrero, 6-2, 6-4, 7-6).
+When the Madrid Masters 1000 started in October, the Croatian was ranked No 12, after he had claimed two consecutive titles in Metz (defeating Gael Monfils, 7-6, 6-0) and Vienna (where he beat Juan Carlos Ferrero, 6-2, 6-4, 7-6).

-The place : Madrid, not yet the Caja Magica
+The place: Madrid, not yet the Caja Magica

 The Madrid Masters 1000 had been established in 2002, taking the spot previously held by the Stuttgart Open.
-It was played on indoor hard courts at the Madrid Arena, a venue which was unveiled in 2002 and could host 12,000 spectators.The former champions of the Madrid Masters 1000 were Andre Agassi (2002), Juan Carlos Ferrero (2003) and Marat Safin (2004).
+It was played on indoor hard courts at the Madrid Arena, a venue which was unveiled in 2002 and could host 12,000 spectators.
+Former champions of the Madrid Masters 1000 included Andre Agassi (2002), Juan Carlos Ferrero (2003) and Marat Safin (2004).

-The facts : Nadal back from 3-6, 2-6
+The facts: Nadal comes back from 3-6, 2-6

 Rafael Nadal